 R.E.
 Subject Leader: Miss J Wilson

-Our teaching of RE is based on the Wakefield Agreed Syllabus 2018-2023.
-Through the study of different religions we aim to encourage all our children to recognise the right of people to hold diverse beliefs and values, and to help them develop positive attitudes of respect and tolerance towards other people.
+At Girnhill Infant School the teaching of RE is based on the Wakefield Agreed Syllabus 2018-2023.
+It is our intent that our RE curriculum will enable pupils to gain a developing knowledge of the right of people to hold diverse beliefs and values, and help them develop positive attitudes of respect and tolerance towards other people.

 We use RE to encourage our children to develop an appreciation of the world in which they live and to reflect upon their responsibility towards it.
 RE also provides us with opportunities to enhance children’s spiritual, moral, social and cultural development.